-The following will help answer your questions about the B.C. low income climate action tax credit.
+The following will help answer your questions about the B.C. climate action tax credit.

 I have not yet filed my income tax return.
-Will I receive a low income climate action tax credit?
+Will I receive a climate action tax credit?

-I filed my tax return but I didn’t answer the question in the GST/HST credit application area on page 1.
+I filed my 2013 or prior year tax return but I didn’t answer the question in the GST/HST credit application area on page 1.
 Will I get my tax credit?

 If you are single, separated, divorced or widowed, the CRA will automatically check to see if you are entitled to the credit.
 If you are, they will send you a notice at the mailing address they have on file for you.

-I filed my tax return but I checked the “NO” box in the GST/HST credit application area on page 1.
+I filed my 2013 or prior year tax return but I checked the “NO” box in the GST/HST credit application area on page 1.
 Based on my adjusted family net income I think I qualify for the tax credit.
 What should I do?

 If you are single, separated, divorced or widowed, and you have confirmed with the CRA that you are eligible, you will need to request an adjustment to your income tax return to change the answer to the GST/HST question.